Your Theory of Change

 Your theory of change

 Your theory of change is the key to success, regardless of the methods used by me or any therapist.
 This is especially true if you’ve had unsuccessful therapy beforehand.
 Your feedback to me is critical to your improvement.
 My aim is to fit my ways of working to your ideas, expectations, strengths and goals.
 I’m the one that has to change and adapt to help you bring about the changes you want.
-This 5 minute video with Scott Miller explains how I use Feedback Informed Treatment in working with your theory of change.
+This 5 minute video with my mentor Scott Miller explains how I use Feedback Informed Treatment in working with your theory of change.

 Your ideas about your issues and what it may take to fix them are my focus throughout treatment.
 If you accept and agree with the treatment tasks and goals that we co-create, and the relationship between us is comfortable enough for you, these are major components of successful therapy, as shown in the three legged stool image above.